 I not only knew what it felt like to be sexually harassed, I also knew what it meant to be sexually violated.
 And, I knew what consent meant.
 I knew the difference at 19.

-I think it was Easter break.
+Easter break.
 I took a friend with me on this trip.
 We went to Virginia.
-I’m not sure if I had been back there, to my mom’s, since I moved out a year prior.
+I’m not sure if I had been back there, to my mom’s, since I moved out about a year prior.

 It was hard going back to Virginia.
 I had learned a lot in Virginia.
 I had no idea how much more it was going to teach me.